Hope of Israel Ministries (Church of YEHOVAH):

 This is an interesting thesis which, incidentally, Armstrong lifted -- almost intact -- from the book Judah's Scepter and Joseph's Birthright, by J. H. Allen!
 BUT, HOWEVER, THIS THESIS HAS BEEN DEVELOPED FROM AN INCORRECT UNDERSTANDING OF EZEKIEL 21!
 Let Greg Doudna explain:

-The New Berkeley Version translates these same verses in this fashion: "Thus says the Lord God: Remove the turban, and take off the crown; change is in process.
+The New Berkeley Version translates these same verses in this fashion: "Thus says the LORD God: Remove the turban, and take off the crown; change is in process.
 Let the low be exalted and the lofty abased.
 RUIN, RUIN I will make it [David's throne]; only RUIN will remain; THERE SHALL NOT BE A TRACE LEFT OF IT UNTIL HE [THE MESSIAH] COMES, whose right it is; to Him will I give it."

-Now look at the Septuagint: "And thou profane wicked prince of Israel, whose day, even an end, is come in a season of iniquity, thus saith the Lord; Thou hast taken off the mitre and put on the crown, IT SHALL NOT HAVE SUCH ANOTHER AFTER IT: thou hast abased that which was high, and exalted that which was low.
+Now look at the Septuagint: "And thou profane wicked prince of Israel, whose day, even an end, is come in a season of iniquity, thus saith the LORD; Thou hast taken off the mitre and put on the crown, IT SHALL NOT HAVE SUCH ANOTHER AFTER IT: thou hast abased that which was high, and exalted that which was low.
 INJUSTICE, INJUSTICE, INJUSTICE, will I make it: woe to it: such shall it be until he comes to whom it belongs; and I will deliver it to him."

 According to Adam Clarke's Commentary, "the [word] avah, which we translate overturn, is thrice repeated here [Ezek.
 21:27]; to point out, SAY THE RABBINS [rabbis] the THREE CONQUESTS OF JERUSALEM, in which Jehoiakim, Jeconiah, and Zedekiah were overthrown."
-(Vol. III.
-Note to verse 27, p.
-482).
+[14]

 The biblical picture here is that there is a break or interregnum in David's Judaic line from the time of Zedekiah's downfall to the return of the Messiah.
 Amos prophesies what will happen when the Messiah returns: